anujdatar/pi-deck/README.md

 ## Setting up the Raspberry Pi OS for this.
 1. Write the legacy Raspberry Pi OS minimal to an SD card.
 Setup WiFi and SSH

-2. Add power button functionality.
+2. Add power button functionality and enable I2C/UART.
 Edit `/boot/config.txt`
     ```bash
-    # By default pin #5 is power switch, but you can change it
+    # uncomment following line to enable I2C
+    dtparam=i2c_arm=on

+    # uncomment following line to enable UART
+    [all]
+    enable_uart=1

     # Pin to ground acts as power On/Off
-    dtoverlay=gpio-shutdown,gpio_pin=X
+    # By default pin 5 (GPI O3) is power switch, but you can change it
+    dtoverlay=gpio-shutdown,gpio_pin=17
     ```
+    > I am using pin 11 (GPIO 17), because GPIO 3 is also SCL for I2C.
+    > GPIO 17 becomes the power OFF pin, GPIO 3 still remains as power ON.
+    > Can't really change that easily.

 3. Update and upgrade the Pi.
 Install the dependencies for the GUI, some are a bit excessive, and may not be needed.
 I'll refine the list later.